Magic-wei/obsidian_wiki_template/README.md

 - `config` stores most setting parameters like whether or not enable a plugin, hotkeys, and some other parameters.
 - `workspace` stores our workspace layouts.
 You can treat it as the layout of the home page you would like to see when you open your vault in Obsidian.
 This file will be updated most frequently even you just open a new file and close Obsidian.

-**Obsidian will update these files in sync, so if you don't want to frequently commit changes on these settings, you should to update these files manually.** It is recommended to put the file `workspace` (and perhaps `config` as well) into `.gitignore` once you commit your favourite layout.
+**Obsidian will update these files in sync, so if you don't want to frequently commit changes on these settings, you should update these files manually.** It is highly recommended to put the file `workspace` (and perhaps `config` as well) into `.gitignore` once you commit your favourite layout.

 ## Useful Hotkeys